Real projective groups are formal: Introduction

-\begin{ackn} The first author wishes to thank the hospitality of the Departments of Mathematical Sciences at University of Oslo and NTNU in Trondheim.
-Both authors gratefully acknowledge the partial support by the RCN Frontier Research Group Project No.\,250399 {\it Motivic Hopf equations} and the RCN Project No.\,312472 {\it Equations in Motivic Homotopy}. \end{ackn}
+The first-named author wishes to thank the hospitality of the Departments of Mathematical Sciences at University of Oslo and NTNU in Trondheim.
+Both authors gratefully acknowledge the partial support by the RCN Frontier Research Group Project No.\,250399 {\it Motivic Hopf equations}, the RCN Project No.\,313472 {\it Equations in Motivic Homotopy}, and the project \emph{Pure Mathematics in Norway} funded by the Trond Mohn Foundation.
+We thank the anonymous referee for many comments and suggestions which helped improving the paper.